onetonfoot/SQLFluff.jl/README.md

 ]add SQLFluff.jl
 ```

-This package is a thin wrapper around [SQLStrings](https://github.com/JuliaComputing/SQLStrings.jl) which adds linting via [sqlfluff](https://github.com/sqlfluff/sqlfluff), so that incorrect SQL should throw a informative error for example
+This package is a thin wrapper around [SQLStrings](https://github.com/JuliaComputing/SQLStrings.jl) which adds linting via [sqlfluff](https://github.com/sqlfluff/sqlfluff), so that incorrect SQL should throw an informative error for example

 ```julia